traex/CalendarListview/README.md

 ![CalendarListview](https://github.com/traex/CalendarListview/blob/master/header.png)

-CalendarListview provides a easy way to select dates with a calendar.
+CalendarListview provides a easy way to select dates with a calendar for API 10+.
 [You can find a sample](https://github.com/traex/CalendarListview/blob/master/sample/) that show how to add DatePickerView to your layout without customization.

 ![CalendarListview GIF](https://github.com/traex/CalendarListview/blob/master/demo.gif)